 What are Root Canals?

 A root canal is a procedure that involves removing the pulp of a tooth.
-Inside each of your teeth is an inner pulp which houses the nerves and blood supply that are necessary in keeping the tooth strong and vital.
+Inside each of your teeth is an inner pulp that houses the nerves and blood supply that are necessary for keeping the tooth strong and vital.
 If this pulp becomes infected by decay or is exposed, it may need to be removed completely.
 Most teeth that need a root canal will be incredibly painful and be sensitive to both hot and cold.

 Why are Root Canals needed?

 One of the most common reasons for needing a root canal is because you ignored a cavity for too long.
-The decay will eventually makes its way down into the tooth, infecting and damaging the pulp.
+The decay will eventually make its way down into the tooth, infecting and damaging the pulp.
 Another reason for needing a root canal is because a tooth has cracked or broken, exposing the pulp inside.
 Most often, you’ll experience severe pain and sensitivity when a tooth needs a root canal.

 Who is a good candidate for a Root Canal?